GrieVoice: grievance intake for places where silence is structural.

 Entities, locations, dates, impact counts and evidence cues are extracted into a structured record.
 Multilingual identity is preserved.
 Spelling is verified back with the reporter — the name anchors the legal trail.

-The case is categorised by sector (safety / labour / infrastructure / corruption / environmental) and risk tier.
+The case is categorized by sector (safety / labor / infrastructure / corruption / environmental) and risk tier.
 A confidential alphanumeric reference is issued — the reporter's only link, their shield, their follow-up key.

 Photo uploads, witness corroboration, payslip proofs — all tied to the reference.
 Anonymous reports use identity-decoupled files.
 Contact rules honour operational blackouts so supervisors do not detect disclosure.